Here are answers to some of the frequently asked questions we receive from people enquiring about careers at the West Midlands Combined Authority.

 Once you have created an account, we recommend taking a few minutes to format your profile so that the details are correct.

 Our application process is anonymised.
-This means that your uploaded CV won't be visible to our recruiting teams.
+This means that your uploaded CV isn't visible once you have applied.
 Our shortlisting decisions will be based on what you tell us in your profile - so be thorough in completing each section, providing comprehensive information.
 Accuracy here is key to ensuring your application stands out.

 You will be asked to provide a supporting statement.
 You can choose to free type your statement or copy and paste something that you have prepared earlier.